 - Knowing someone personally who has struggled with infertility

 - Remembering the joys of childhood, and wanting to pass it on.

 - Knowing the joys of having a child, and wanting others to experience that too

 Many people need donor sperm to achieve their dreams of parenthood.
 They might include:

 If you’re a healthy man aged between 21 and 45, and you’re willing to donate altruistically (without payment), we’d love to hear from you.

-And at IVFAustralia, we have a dedicated and experienced donor team who provide guidance and support for donors throughout the process.
+There are a few steps involved prior to donating, including counselling, medical screening, and semen analysis.
+At IVFAustralia, we have a dedicated and experienced donor team who provide guidance and support throughout the entire process.

 Here’s how it works, step by step.

 An appointment will be made for you to meet with one of our Fertility Specialists, who will ask about your medical history, including both your physical and mental health.